-At least five in abducted oil team in northeast Nigeria killed: university
+At least 30 dead after attempted rescue of abducted oil team in northeast Nigeria

 ($1 = 304.7000 naira)

-Reporting by Ahmed Kingimi and Lanre Ola in Maiduguri, Alexis Akwagyiram in Lagos; Additional reporting by Camillus Eboh and Paul Carsten in Abuja; Editing by Hugh Lawson
+Reporting by Ahmed Kingimi and Lanre Ola in Maiduguri and Alexis Akwagyiram in Lagos; Additional reporting by Camillus Eboh, Paul Carsten and Felix Onuah in Abuja; Editing by Hugh Lawson and Peter Cooney